MyZenKey/sp-sdk-ios/README.md

 ## 9.0 Next Steps

-On your secure server, perform discovery and use the discovered token endpoint to request an access token from Zenkey with the processes already detailed:
+On your secure server, perform discovery and use the discovered token endpoint to request an access token from ZenKey with the processes already detailed:

 * Auth Code
 * MCC (Mobile Country Code)
 * MNC (Mobile Network Code)
 * Redirect URI

 The token should be used as the basis for accessing or creating a token within the domain of your application.
-After you exchange the authorization code for an authorization token on your secure server, you will be able to access the Zenkey User Info Endpoint, which should pass information through your server's authenticated endpoints in a way that makes sense for your application.
+After you exchange the authorization code for an authorization token on your secure server, you will be able to access the ZenKey User Info Endpoint, which should pass information through your server's authenticated endpoints in a way that makes sense for your application.

-Information on setting up your secure server can be found in the Zenkey Server and Web Integration Guide.
+Information on setting up your secure server can be found in the ZenKey Server and Web Integration Guide.

 ## Support
 For technical questions, contact [support](mailto:techsupport@mobileauthtaskforce.com).